crdoconnor/strictyaml/docs/why-not/toml.md

 3. Having symbols delimiting blocks and indentation violates the DRY principle.

-4. It does away with the typical religious C debate of "where to put the curly braces" (TOML is not yet popular enough to inspire religious wars over indentation yet).
+4. It does away with the typical religious C debate of "where to put the curly braces" (although TOML is not yet popular enough to inspire such religious wars over indentation... yet).

 ## 2. Overcomplication: Like YAML, TOML has too many features